It seems the whole country is eager to get rid of the old and make way for the new. But some of us aren't so ready to let go of the past.

 - Gratuitous French: Especially "Quartier Latin" and "Kokuriko" (from "coquelicot" - corn poppy)

 - Parental Abandonment: Neither Umi's nor Shun's birth parents are around, most are dead.
-Umi lives with her grandmother, Shun with his foster father.
+Umi lives with her grandmother, Shun with his adoptive parents.

 - Averted later in the film when Umi's mother returns from America.